-1. The Planning Board may permit multiple buildings and uses on the same lot, provided all standards are met.

-2. A building shall be comprised of a primary mass and an optional secondary mass.
+- 1. The Planning Board may permit multiple buildings and uses on the same lot, provided all standards are met. - 2.
+A building shall be comprised of a primary mass and an optional secondary mass.
 The primary massing of a building must be of rectangular form.
 The primary massing may be oriented either with its narrow end or long side toward the front lot line.
 The building façade must be built parallel to the front lot line.

-Examples of primary and secondary building I
+Examples of primary and secondary building mass assembly

 - 3. Buildings shall have roofs that complement the existing context, including front gable, side gable, hip, Mansard, and flat roofs.
 The Planning Board may permit additional roof styles where it believes the applicant has demonstrated that the proposed roof will improve the visual character along Bridge Street. - 4.
-Multi-story buildings with ground-floor commercial spaces must have one principal entrance for each commercial space in addition to any principal entrance(s) necessary for upper floors. - 5.
-Unless otherwise noted, façade glazing shall consist of highly transparent, low reflectivity glass.
-Façade glazing requirements are only applicable to front facades along the primary street.
-Façade glazing is measured between two feet and twelve feet of the first floor façade. - 6.
+Multi-story buildings with ground-floor commercial spaces must have one principal entrance for each commercial space in addition to any principal entrance(s) necessary for upper floors.

+- 5. Unless otherwise noted, façade glazing shall consist of highly transparent, low reflectivity glass.
+Facade glazing requirements are only applicable to front facades along the primary - 6.
 Vertical façade modulation reduces the visual bulk of large buildings by designing buildings to visually read as smaller buildings.
 To achieve this effect buildings greater than 40 feet in width shall be articulated through changes in the vertical plane of the building (minimum one foot and maximum 4 feet), vertical architectural details such as columns, pilasters, and the like, or fenestration patterns that suggests smaller buildings.